lexandro/dockery/README.md

 Version: 0.1.something (not ready for releasing)

 Yet Another Docker Host Monitoring And Investigating Webapp To Make Images And Container Management Easier.
+(YADHMAIWTMIACME :) )

 This is my learning project to get familiar with angular.js and Twitter bootstrap frameworks, so be please patient :)